AishwaryaGilakara/Devops-tech-test/README.md

 # Devops-tech-test code is available in link: https://github.com/AishwaryaGilakara/Devops-tech-test
-# Here I have used the trial version of the GCP , which comes with limit.
+# Here I have used the trial version of the GCP.
 ## SYSTEM REQUIREMENTS

 1. Runs on windows